Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="input_subnets"></a> [subnets](#input\_subnets)

-Description: A map of subnets to create
+Description: (Optional) A map of subnets to create

  - `address_prefixes` - (Required) The address prefixes to use for the subnet.
  - `enforce_private_link_endpoint_network_policies` -